shruthisenthilarasu/ResumePulse/README.md

 ---

-**Note**: This is a system design document based on public information and architectural patterns.
-It represents a conceptual architecture for how a platform like GitHub could be designed, not necessarily GitHub's exact implementation.
+**Note**: This is a system design document for the ResumePulse application.
+For implementation, you would need to build the actual application using the principles and architecture outlined here.